I've been involved with gardening since I was a kid, but I didn't get excited about it until I discovered organic gardening.

 But I do go for a balance because I want to be inspired in my garden, even my organic vegetable garden.

-And the bottom line is that I don’t really garden to have just a pretty garden.
+And the bottom line is that I don’t really garden to have just a garden that looks nice.
 What gets me excited about organic gardening is growing nutrient-dense food.

 Not just growing fresh, local food that hopefully tastes a little better than grocery store produce, but nutrient-dense food.